dozoisch/node-crc32c/README.md

 Node-crc32c
 ===========

-Basic c modules for NodeJS with crc32c (castagnoli) implementation for Linux.
+Basic C  modules for NodeJS with crc32c (Castagnoli) implementation for Linux.
+The implementation uses the native Linux library "AF\_ALG".

 This module is not meant for secure hashing but really for something like ETags or anything that is easier to compare using a hash than the full string.